 My beautiful healthy 73 year old Mum, Dianne Stanners, was diagnosed with Alzheimer’s in early 2016, which is why I rode and supported my founding friends in the inaugural Bondi2Berry.
 Mum sadly passed away in October 2020 at the age of 76.
 It is soul destroying to watch what this disease does to someone you love and there isn’t a day that goes by I don’t think about how sick she was.

-My personal experience has opened my eyes and is why I continue to do Bondi2Berry, and did the Bondi2Brighton and Bondi2BlueMtns rides, and I am part of the committee.
-As a committee, I hope we can not only help find a cure for this insidious disease, but raise understanding and empathy in the community to help those with Dementia live rich and fulfilling lives.
+My personal experience has opened my eyes and is why I continue to do Bondi2Berry, and did the Bondi2Brighton and Bondi2BlueMtns rides, and I am part of the Committee.
+I hope we can not only help find a cure for this insidious disease, but raise understanding and empathy in the community to help those with Dementia live rich and fulfilling lives.